urbit/developers.urbit.org/content/guides/additional/sets.md

 {%c}
 ```

-If two sets are disjoint, then their intersection is $\varnothing$.
+If two sets are disjoint, then their intersection is ∅.

 ```hoon
 =/  a  `(set @tas)`(silt `(list @tas)`~[%a %b %c])